Advil Cold & Sinus

 How should I take Advil Cold & Sinus?

 Use exactly as directed on the label, or as prescribed by your doctor.
-Do not use in larger amounts or for longer than recommended.
 An overdose of ibuprofen can damage your stomach or intestines.

 Take this medicine with food or milk to lessen stomach upset.